annashipman/annashipman.github.io/_posts/2022-03-22-meeting-check-in.md

 Personal questions are also tricky.
 Some people like sharing at work, and some people do not; so a question that involves revealing something about yourself can also be pretty stressful. ("Tell us about the best holiday you've ever had", or "If you were an animal, what animal would you be and why" are examples of questions I do not want to answer unless I'm comfortable already in that team.)

-I favour questions that are unrevealing if the person wants them to be; brief; and something that just gets participants to practice speaking and being heard in the meeting.
+I favour questions that are unrevealing if the person wants them to be; brief; and something that just gets participants to practise speaking and being heard in the meeting.

 ## Some sample questions